Cartilaginous Joints

 Load Failure

-Compromise of cartilaginous joints disrupts their buffering capacity, leading to abnormal stress concentration on adjacent bones and joints.
-This accelerates degenerative processes, contributes to overuse injuries, and reduces overall biomechanical efficiency of the musculoskeletal system.
+Compromise of cartilaginous joints disrupts their viscoelastic buffering capacity, leading to inefficient energy dissipation and increased stress concentration at adjacent osseous and articular structures.
+This promotes microdamage accumulation, accelerates degenerative processes, and predisposes to overuse injuries.